Thursday, October 3, 2024

 What is the "Lake Chapala Area"?

-We define it as the whole area of the lake plus all land within 15km (or 7 miles) of the edge of the lake.
+We define it as the whole area of the lake plus all land within 15km (or 7 miles) from the edge of the lake.

 Lake Chapala Birders is an informal group of bird observers led by John and Rosemary Keeling.